mdz24/cloud-developer/course-02/exercises/udacity-c2-restapi/README.md

 Postbird is a useful client GUI (graphical user interface) to interact with our provisioned Postgres database.
 We can establish a remote connection and complete actions like viewing data and changing schema (tables, columns, ect).

 #### 2. [Postman](https://www.getpostman.com/downloads/)
 Postman is a useful tool to issue and save requests.
 Postman can create GET, PUT, POST, etc. requests complete with bodies.
 It can also be used to test endpoints automatically.
-We've included a collection (`./udacity-c2-restapi.postman_collection.json `) which contains example requsts.

 ***